A Short History of Steel

 From the Iron Era to the Bessemer Process and Modern Steelmaking

 As the carbon content decreases, iron's melting point increases, so masses of iron would agglomerate in the furnace.
 These masses would be removed and worked with a forge hammer by the puddler before being rolled into sheets or rails.
-By 1860, there were over 3000 puddling furnaces in Britain, but the process remained hindered by its labor and fuel intensiveness.
+By 1860, there were more than 3,000 puddling furnaces in Britain, but the process remained hindered by its labor and fuel intensiveness.

-One of the earliest forms of steel, blister steel, began production in Germany and England in the 17th century and was produced by increasing the carbon content in molten pig iron using a process known as cementation.
+Blister steel—one of the earliest forms of steel—began production in Germany and England in the 17th century and was produced by increasing the carbon content in molten pig iron using a process known as cementation.
 In this process, bars of wrought iron were layered with powdered charcoal in stone boxes and heated.

-Blister steel production advanced in the 1740s when English clockmaker Benjamin Huntsman while trying to develop a high-quality steel for his clock springs, found that the metal could be melted in clay crucibles and refined with a special flux to remove slag that the cementation process left behind.
+Blister steel production advanced in the 1740s when English clockmaker Benjamin Huntsman found that the metal could be melted in clay crucibles and refined with a special flux to remove slag that the cementation process left behind.
+Huntsman was trying to develop a high-quality steel for his clock springs.
 The result was crucible—or cast—steel.
-But due to the cost of production, both blister and cast steel was only ever used in specialty applications.
+Due to the cost of production, however, both blister and cast steel were only ever used in specialty applications.

 As a result, cast iron made in puddling furnaces remained the primary structural metal in industrializing Britain during most of the 19th century.